Social Sciences Faculty Research PhD Studentships are offered to prospective candidates from the academic year 2017/8.

 For further information please contact:

-PPE Postgraduate Research Office (SSF)
+Postgraduate Research Office (SSF)

 Elizabeth Fry Building 2.30